rabarberpie/grit/README.md

 # Data Extension
 It is possible to add arbritarily json key/values as long as they start with "x-". grit will ignore all these keys.
 This can be used to store additional meta-data about the repositories, such as code license information, which is parsed by other tools.

+# Generic commands
+Generic commands are git commands that are transparently executed on all target repositories.
+For each repository, the result is printed as returned by git, prefixed with header lines that shows which repository the result is related to.
+Essentially, grit here acts like an iterator of multiple repositories, executing the same git command.

+Syntax:
+grit <grit-options> <git-command> <git-command-parameters>

+grit-options are:
+ -g<groups>      comma-separated list of group (optional) -j<n>           n is the number of parallel jobs being executed (default: 1) --verbose, -v   add some more verbose printing (to grit; not to the git command!)

+git-command is one of:
+remote, rebase, fetch, pull, push, merge, branch, status, stash, tag

+git-command-parameters are passed transparently to the specied git command.

+Examples:
+grit status
+- Execute "git status" on all respositories in the active manifest. grit -j4 -gg1,g2 status -s
+- Execute "git status -s" on all respositories belonging to either group "g1" or "g2".
+Perform this operation using 4 parallel processes.

+# Clone command
+Cloning repositories in the active manifest is not a generic command, but have grit-specific logic.
+This is required since each repository has its own individual settings, as specified by the active manifest.

+Syntax:
+grit <grit-options> clone

+grit-options are:
+ -g<groups>      comma-separated list of group (optional) -j<n>           n is the number of parallel jobs being executed (default: 1) --verbose, -v   add some more verbose printing

+Examples:
+grit clone
+- Clone all repositories in the active manifest. grit -j4 -gg1,g2 clone
+- Clone all respositories belonging to either group "g1" or "g2".
+Perform this operation using 4 parallel processes.